MiraKarate/myFlix-client/README.md

 ## Description

-To build the server-side component of a “movies” web application.
-The web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+The server-side component of a “movies” web application is beeing built.
+The web application provides users with access to information about different movies, directors, and genres.
+Users are able to sign up, update their personal information, and create a list of their favorite movies.

 ## Key Features